itsastutiii/mehfilytics/README.md

 # Mehfilytics -- Performance-Based Acoustic Analysis of Qawwali Music

-🌙 Mehfilytics investigates whether distinct performance based acoustic regimes emerge within Qawwali music, using audio-only, unsupervised analysis and a Big Data Analytics style pipeline.
+🌙 Mehfilytics investigates whether distinct performance based acoustic regimes^ emerge within Qawwali music, using audio-only, unsupervised analysis and a Big Data Analytics style pipeline.

 This project deliberately studies how Qawwali is performed (focus on rhythm, percussion, vocal activity, and intensity) not lyrics, devotion, or religious semantics (yet!).
 All interpretations are grounded strictly in acoustic evidence.